lindababy22/ACQUIRED/README.md

+# ACQUIRED
-# ACQUIRED-A Dataset for Answering Counterfactual Questions In Real Life Videos
+A Dataset for Answering Counterfactual Questions In Real Life Videos